Alaska Inmate Search

-- The prospective visitor had been in the custody of a correctional facility and was only released within the 60 days prior to the intended date of visit.
-This does not include persons who are inmate's family members or persons whose charges were dismissed or have been acquitted.
-In any case, the superintendent may preapprove a visit by persons whose release date falls within the 60 day period mentioned earlier.
+- The prospective visitor had been in the custody of a correctional facility and was only released within 60 days before the intended date of the visit.
+This does not include persons who are the inmate's family members or persons whose charges were dismissed or have been acquitted.
+In any case, the Superintendent may pre-approve a visit by persons whose release date falls within the 60-day period mentioned earlier.

 - Persons under the influence of alcohol or drugs are not allowed to visit.